|

 the 50s!) working as a staff writer at the Salt Lake Tribune.

-That I was making a living writing didn’t occur to me.
-I
+That I was making a living writing didn’t oc

 met a handsome young man and we were married.
 His career took